michanto/cdk-orchestration/API.md

 (to support ordered hosts), or the TransformBase (this).

 - Note to implementors:
-   Since target is called from the TransformShim constructor, it will not have access to any properties of subclasses.
+   Since target is called from the TransformBase constructor, it will not have access to any properties of subclasses.
 See PropertyTransform for a work-around.